argilla-io/distilabel/README.md

 ## What do people build with Distilabel?

-The Argilla community uses distilabel to create amazing [datasets](https://huggingface.co/datasets?other=distilabel) and [models](https://huggingface.co/models?other=distilabel), and Argilla contributed to open-source too.
+The Argilla community uses distilabel to create amazing [datasets](https://huggingface.co/datasets?other=distilabel) and [models](https://huggingface.co/models?other=distilabel).
+Additonally, Argilla contributed to open-source too:

 - The [1M OpenHermesPreference](https://huggingface.co/datasets/argilla/OpenHermesPreferences) is a dataset of ~1 million AI preferences that have been generated using the [teknium/OpenHermes-2.5](https://huggingface.co/datasets/teknium/OpenHermes-2.5) LLM.
 It is a great example on how you can use distilabel to scale and increase dataset development.
 - [distilabeled Intel Orca DPO dataset](https://huggingface.co/datasets/argilla/distilabel-intel-orca-dpo-pairs) used to fine tune the [improved OpenHermes model](https://huggingface.co/argilla/distilabeled-OpenHermes-2.5-Mistral-7B).
 This dataset was built combining Argilla human curation with distilabel, leading to an improved version of the Intel Orca dataset and outperforming models fine tuned on the original dataset.